HOW TO APPLY

 - For performers: an individual performance consisting of two contrasting pieces, followed by a discussion about the music performed

-- For applicants to the Digital Music course: examples of your work, e.g. compositions, productions, mixes, loops, folio sound effects, etc.
+- For applicants to the Digital Music or Production courses: examples of your work, e.g. compositions, productions, mixes, loops, folio sound effects, etc.

 - For applicants to the Music Business course: examples of your BTEC or A’ level work, followed by a discussion about your business interests and ambition